jileyitayo/LandingAI2/prd.md

 - Customers are often wary of online businesses.
 A professional website needs to build trust quickly.
 - Email is not the primary communication tool.
 Business happens on WhatsApp.
 - Receiving online payments can be complex.
 Credit card penetration is low; mobile money and local payment systems are dominant.

+### 1.5 Key Feature: AI Template Generation (v1.1)
+SiteSmith now supports **AI-powered template generation**, allowing users to create custom, reusable website templates based on their specific design preferences and business needs.
+This feature provides:

+**What it does:**
+- Users can describe their desired website design (e.g., "modern business layout with blue tones and professional feel")
+- AI generates a complete, reusable template with flexible HTML/CSS structure
+- Templates can be saved, edited, and reused across multiple projects
+- Users can build a personal library of custom templates alongside system-provided templates

+**Why it matters:**
+- **Consistency:** Businesses with multiple websites or pages can maintain brand consistency
+- **Efficiency:** Create one template, use it multiple times with different content
+- **Flexibility:** More control than pre-built templates, easier than coding from scratch
+- **Cost savings:** Reduce dependency on expensive template purchases or designer fees
+- **Customization:** Templates tailored to African business aesthetics and needs

+**User Flow:**
+1. User enters a template generation prompt (e.g., "Create a restaurant template with warm colors")
+2. AI generates template structure with CSS variables for easy theming
+3. User previews the template
+4. User can save, edit, or regenerate
+5. Template becomes available for use when creating new websites

+This feature bridges the gap between rigid pre-built templates and complex custom coding, giving users more creative control while maintaining simplicity.

 ---

 ## 2. Tech Stack